Nemin32/Nemin32.github.io/_drafts/fanfic.md

 Peg did not want to offend him by admitting that he has no idea what any of this is supposed to mean, so he just gave him a slow nod and then spoke up.

-"Thank you, uhh Shaman, for taking me in, but I really do not understand why you did."
+"Thank you, uhh...
+Shaman, for taking me in; but I really do not understand why you did."

-"Let's just say it is atonement for things I have done in the past."
-Shaman said, his eyes staring blankly at something far beyond the brown walls.
+"Let's just say it is atonement for things I have done in the past," Shaman said, his eyes staring blankly at something far beyond the brown walls.

 His vision then became focused again and he continued in a more chipper tone, "I believe dinner is almost ready.
 Tell me, Peg, I never really knew this about your kind, can you actually eat vegetables?"

 "Umm...
-Sure, but this is really not necessary." he said, while trying to wave him off politely, but his stomach grumbled in treachery.
+Sure, but this is really not necessary," he said, while trying to wave him off politely, but his stomach grumbled in treachery.
 Indeed, he was very much hungry, but he felt weird to accept another kindness from such a person.